 Black Mamba

-The black mamba, native to Sub-Saharan Africa, is feared for its potent venom and impressive speed, reaching up to 20 km/h.
+The black mamba, native to Sub-Saharan Africa, is feared for its potent venom and impressive speed, reaching up to 16 km/h (about 10 mph).
 As one of the deadliest reptiles, its venom contains a mix of neurotoxins, cardiotoxins, fasciculins, and calciseptine.
-The venom's lethality is demonstrated by its subcutaneous LD50 of 0.32mg/kg and intravenous LD50 of 0.25mg/kg.
+The venom’s lethality is demonstrated by its subcutaneous LD50 of 0.32 mg/kg and intravenous LD50 of 0.25 mg/kg.

 Symptoms of a black mamba bite appear rapidly, usually within 10 minutes.
 These symptoms include dizziness, difficulty breathing, and paralysis.
-Without prompt medical treatment, an untreated bite is usually fatal, making the black mamba a highly feared snake in its native domain.
-Notably, the black mamba always injects venom when it bites, ensuring its effectiveness as a predator.
+Without prompt medical treatment, an untreated bite can be fatal, making the black mamba a highly feared snake in its native domain.
+Notably, the black mamba typically injects venom when it bites, ensuring its effectiveness as a predator.

 It’s crucial to exercise caution when encountering this fast-moving serpent in the wilds of Sub-Saharan Africa.
 The black mamba’s deadly potential is a reminder of the importance of respecting and understanding this fascinating yet perilous creature in the field of herpetology.